|Nutritional Guidelines (per serving)|

-- 2 tablespoons fresh ginger, finely sliced into slivers
+- 2 tablespoons fresh ginger (sliced into fine slivers)

 - 3 tablespoons canola oil